Dylanve151/GTA-SA-STEAM-LINUX/README.md

 # GTA-SA-STEAM-LINUX

-Does roughly the same as the original but changed it to work in linux.
+Does roughly the same as the install.bat in the SA downgrader, but changed it to work in linux.

 Tested on ubuntu 24.10